10-Day Extreme Winter Adventures Package in Iceland | The Highlands and Ice Caves

-On this immersive holiday, you will get to see many of Iceland’s famous sites, such as the Snaefellsnes Peninsula, the Golden Circle and all 3 National Parks.
+On this immersive holiday, you will get to see many of Iceland’s famous sites, such as the Snaefellsnes Peninsula, the Golden Circle, and all 3 National Parks.
 What makes it particularly unique, however, is the more remote areas you will spend time visiting.

 Landmannalaugar, for example, is a Highland reserve on your schedule that is usually only accessible in summer.
 You will be able to bathe in its hot springs with no other soul in sight, surrounded by a winter wonderland.
 Thorsmork, a spectacular valley renowned for its forests and glacier tongues, is another far-flung destination you will get to explore.

 The second draw of this winter adventure is the fact that it includes an ice caving tour.
-This once-in-a-lifetime opportunity will introduce you to the vividly coloured world inside a glacier, an experience that can only be enjoyed in Iceland’s coldest months.
+This once-in-a-lifetime opportunity will introduce you to the vividly colored world inside a glacier, an experience that can only be enjoyed in Iceland’s coldest months.

 Other than the ice caves, the most considerable appeal of Iceland in winter is the Northern Lights.
 On this vacation, you will have nine nights to seek them out, including on an official tour on the first day of your trip.

-This excursion can either be conducted on a bus, heading out into the stunning nature around Reykjavik, or a boat, setting out into Faxafloi Bay from the city’s harbour.
+This excursion can either be conducted on a bus, heading out into the stunning nature around Reykjavik, or a boat, setting out into Faxafloi Bay from the city’s harbor.
 Should the weather or conditions mean that the auroras do not show, you will be able to retake the excursion until they do.

 Other than on your first tour, your best chance to see a beautiful display of the Northern Lights will be on the two nights you stay out in countryside hotels.
 The rest of your time will be spent in a hotel in Reykjavík, allowing you to immerse yourself in Iceland’s culture each evening and have a convenient base.